unknowtherwise67/Unified-Android-Tweaker/README.md

 8. Type and enter "rm -r <enter_the_module_folder_if_it's_there> to execute the removal of that designated folders, including items in it.
 (Be caution with this).
 9. Reboot to Fastboot/Bootloader or Recovery Mode and reflash the Root Tool then reboot and see the result.

-## NOTES
+## NOTES:
-- If you want the Root Module not to modify any user system settings except others, unpack the Root Module and delete "system_settings.sh".
-Then save it and repack it before installations.
+- If you do like my work, buy me a coffee or donate and I'll thank you later. :D
 - I will try to keep module up-to-date as possible and you can support if you want.
-- I do not and never publish repositories and releases to any other websites, only one in GitHub is legit.
-- If you do like my work, buy me a coffee or donate and I'll thank you later. :D
 - You are free to fork the repository, but please MAKE SURE to add CREDITS or get rekt and don't forget to extract any archives that may necessary if you going to do things.

-## Credits
+## Credits:
 - [tytydrago](https://github.com/tytydraco): KTweak.
 - [reiryuki](https://github.com/reiryuki): ZRAM Swap Configurator.
 - [topjohnwu](https://github.com/topjohnwu): MagiskROOT, Zygisk, Root Module Platforms, SuperUser and MagiskBOOT.
 - [tiann](https://github.com/tiann): KernelSU ROOT and other features from Magisk.
 - [osm0sis](https://github.com/osm0sis): Installable ZIPs and other stuffs.
-- And to some unknows Chinese guys or whoever it is for the "thermal-power" source codes and files.
+- And to some unknows Chinese users/persons or whoever it is for the "thermal" source codes and files.

 - Since 8/30/2024